ENG 100 Writing Workshop 3 sem. hrs.

 ENG 340 H3:Professional Writing II 3 sem. hrs.

 The second course in the Professional Writing sequence, this course focuses on understanding the intricacies of professional writing as a problem-solving medium.
 Students will delve further into discourse analysis in the workplace and work with reports, summaries, and other forms of professional communication, in order to begin the process of becoming professionally literate.
-Working with community partners provids students with an audience outside of the classroom.
-Fufills H3 requirement ENG 102 or HON 103 competency required.
-Offered every spring semester.
+Working with community partners provides students with an audience outside of the classroom.
+Fulfills H3 requirement ENG 102 or HON 103 competency required.

 ENG 341 Business Writing 3 sem. hrs.